ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 ## Examples

-Example of a bare-bones checkbox component, the user is simply passing in the legend for the checkbox fieldset, as well as 1 checkbox option.
+Example of a bare-bones checkbox component, the legend for the checkbox fieldset is provided, as well as 1 checkbox option.

 ```html
 <ontario-checkboxes